hackmdio/codimd/README.md

 Prerequisite
 ---
-- Node.js 4.x or up (test up to 5.8.0)
+- Node.js 4.x or up (test up to 5.10.1)
-- PostgreSQL 9.3.x or 9.4.x
-- MongoDB 3.0.x
+- Database (PostgreSQL, MySQL, MariaDB, SQLite, MSSQL)
 - npm and bower

 Get started
 ---
 1. Download a release and unzip or clone into a directory
 2. Enter the directory and type `npm install && bower install`, will install all the dependencies
-3. Install PostgreSQL and MongoDB (yes, currently we need both)
-4. Import database schema, see more on below
-5. Setup the configs, see more on below
+3. Setup the configs, see more on below
-6. Setup environment variables, which will overwrite the configs
+4. Setup environment variables, which will overwrite the configs
-7. Run the server as you like (node, forever, pm2)
+5. Run the server as you like (node, forever, pm2)

-Import database schema
----
-The notes are store in PostgreSQL, the schema is in the `hackmd_schema.sql`
-To import the sql file in PostgreSQL, see http://www.postgresql.org/docs/9.4/static/backup-dump.html

-The users, temps and sessions are store in MongoDB, which don't need schema, so just make sure you have the correct connection string.

 Structure
 ---
 ```
 hackmd/
 ├── tmp/			--- temporary files
+├── docs/			--- document files
 ├── lib/			--- server libraries
 └── public/			--- client files
 	├── css/		--- css styles